 Because CFOs manage an organization’s cash flow, financial planning, and strategic direction, they are well compensated.

 Becoming a bank CFO is no small task; it requires training, experience, and an understanding of the complexities of banking regulations.
-However, with job growth projected at 8% between 2020 to 2030, CFOs can enjoy a competitive salary with rewarding opportunities for career advancement.
+However, with job growth projected at 7% between 2020 and 2030, CFOs can enjoy a competitive salary with rewarding opportunities for career advancement.

 5. Financial Analyst